-Have you ever tried mafaldine pasta?
-Also known as mafalda, or reginette, mafaldine is a gorgeous ribbon-like dried pasta with wavy edges similar to the edges of a sheet of lasagna.
-Mafaldine is wide and long, similar to fettuccine or pappardelle, but with crimped sides; best of all, those ruffled edges are perfect for clinging to sauce!
+Mafaldine is a gorgeous ribbon-like dried pasta with curly edges similar to those on a sheet of lasagna.
+Imagine pappardelle, but with crimped sides; best of all, those ruffled edges are perfect for clinging to hearty sauces!
+Ever since I first tried this shape, I truly fell in love with it!

-- A slew of fragrant aromatics, like anchovies, garlic, chili flakes, capers, and lemon zest infuse the olive oil and butter.
+- A slew of fragrant aromatics, like anchovies, garlic, red chili flakes, capers, and lemon zest, infuse the olive oil and butter.

 - Cabbage and onion slowly cook down and tenderize, then caramelize after losing all of their moisture.
 The resulting texture is soft, sweet, and savory.

-- The softened vegetables and aromatics cling to mafaldine because of its ruffled pasta shape yielding a saucy, slurpable texture.
+- The softened vegetables and aromatics cling to mafaldine because of its ribbony shape, yielding a saucy, slurpable texture.
+It’s truly one of my favorite pastas!

-- Chili Flakes: This is a spicy pasta dish, so I call for ¾ teaspoon.
+- Chili Flakes: This is a spicy dish, so I call for ¾ teaspoon red pepper flakes.
 But if you like things milder, feel free to adjust!

 - Cabbage: Cabbage is really the star in this recipe.
 I recommend using white or green cabbage here, as opposed to red varieties.
 This is a great way to use up a lot of cabbage!

-- Parmigiano-Reggiano Cheese: I add a bit of parm to the sauce right at the end for saltiness and creaminess.
-I also top the pasta with some cheese when serving.
+- Parmigiano-Reggiano Cheese: I add a bit of parmesan cheese to the sauce right at the end for saltiness and creaminess.
+You can use pecorino romano in a pinch!

-Step 1 - Saute the aromatics: First, you'll saute the garlic, chili flakes, anchovy filets, and capers in the butter and oil.
-Once the mixture smells aromatic, and the butter begins to bubble, you can proceed to the next step.
+Step 1: Saute the aromatics: Saute the garlic, chili flakes, anchovy filets, and capers in the butter and oil.
+Once the mixture smells aromatic and the butter begins to bubble, you can proceed to the next step.

-Step 3 - Saute the vegetables: Continue sauteing for 10 minutes, frequently scraping any brown bites on the sides or bottom of the pot.
+Step 3: Continue sauteing for 10 minutes, frequently scraping any brown bites on the sides or bottom of the pot.
 Adjust the heat as needed to lightly caramelize (but not burn) the vegetables.
-I ended up keeping the heat on medium low when testing because my vegetables were browning nicely even at a lower heat.

-Step 6 - Serve!
-Season to taste with salt and pepper, and divide amongst serving bowls.
-Top with parsley, lemon juice (as desired) and more cheese.
+Step 6 – Serve!
+Off the heat, stir in the cheese, season to taste, and divide amongst serving bowls.
+Top with fresh herbs, lemon juice (as desired) and more cheese.

 Yes!
 Mafalda corta would be great here too.